MikeHardIce/strigui/doc/api.md

 ### Arranging widgets

+## Custom Widgets

 ## Import/Export from/to Edn

-All windows and widgets can be imported from an edn file as well as exported.
+All windows and widgets can be imported and exported via edn.

 ### Import